tomasmcguinness/dotnet-passbook/README.md

 Finally, generate the pass by passing the request into the instance of the Generator.
 This will create the signed manifest and package all the the image files into zip.

-    Pass generatedPass = generator.Generate(request);
+    byte[] generatedPass = generator.Generate(request);

-Use GetPackage to get the zip file.
-This will return a byte[] representing all the data in the signed zipfile.

-	generatedPass.GetPackage()

-To clean up any temporary files, you can just delete the directory when done.

-    System.IO.Directory.Delete(generatedPass.PackageDirectory, true);
+If you are using ASP.NET MVC for example, you can return this byte[] as a Passbook package

+	return new FileContentResult(generatedPass, "application/vnd.apple.pkpass");

 ##Updating passes